aa2149/jobpilot/README.md

 | The Deep Specialist | Senior ICs who want technical depth and respect. |
 | The Remote-First Lifer | Async-friendly, distributed, no RTO whiplash. |

 Full feature definitions in `src/jobpilot/fit/archetypes.py`.
-The taxonomy is original to this submission — see [NOTICE.md](NOTICE.md).
+The taxonomy is original to this submission.

 ---